soxueren/atsd/rule-engine/placeholders.md

 # Placeholders

-Placeholders are specified using the ${name} format.
+Placeholders are specified using the `{name}` format.
 Placeholders can reference a predefined parameter or a function value.

 ## Placeholder List